 - Simple and Creamy White Bean Dip with Lemon Zest: It's simple, it's fast and it's tasty — that hits all the right notes for me.

 - Black Bean Dip – A definite Mexican-inspired dip, this recipe uses canned black beans, tomato paste, chilies, garlic, lime and more.
 It can be thrown together quickly in a food processor or blender and served with pita wedges, tortilla chips or vegetables.

 - Fava Bean Dip with Goat Cheese and Garlic – Here’s something a little different that you might want to try.
 Fava beans are packed with protein, vitamins and minerals.
 This recipe calls for fresh fava beans, but they are probably not available right now so use them in whatever form you can get.
 Dip cucumber slices or jicama slices in this bright green dip.

-- Creamy White Bean Dip – Cannellini beans are pureed with several fresh herbs, a little heart healthy olive oil and garlic.
+- Creamy White Bean Dip – Cannellini or white kidney beans are pureed with several fresh herbs, a little heart healthy olive oil and garlic.
 One reviewer of the recipe suggests adding marinated artichoke hearts for extra flavor.
 A great dip for a variety of raw vegetables.

 - Spicy Pumpkin Hummus: You can make this with or without the garlic — sacrilegious for some — and it will still taste great.